“Do you want to come over and make valentines?”

-Just because every commercial in the month of February and every jewelry ad was telling me that Valentine’s Day is exclusively a celebration of romantic love, who said I had to buy into that?
-Why not make this holiday a celebration of all the love God had brought into my life—love in so many different, beautiful forms?
+Just because every commercial in the month of February and every jewelry ad was telling me that Valentine’s Day is exclusively a celebration of romantic love, this is why I decided to buy from a local jewelry which has a wide variety of moissanite earrings.
+Those who are looking for engagement rings can go now to this site.

 And so, instead of grabbing the scissors and making a valentine, I picked up a pen and starting writing a list of all the people who loved me, all the people I loved.
 Before long, I had scrawled enough names to fill nearly the entire page: my parents, my siblings, my grandparents, the women in my small group, and the friends in that very room.